pfpacket/rust-9p/README.md

 ## unpfs
 unpfs is an example file server which just exports your filesystem.
-You can build unpfs with the following command below:
+You can build unpfs with the following commands below:

 ```bash
 cd example/unpfs/